Burmese–Siamese War (1775–1776): Burmese retreat and Siamese pursuits

 Phraya Yommaraj Mat reached Kamphaeng Phet and found out that the Burmese had already evacuated and moved south.
 Yommaraj Mat then marched south to pursue the Burmese.
 He met the 1,000-men Burmese division at Salak Phra near Uthaithani and engaged in the Battle of Salak Phra in June 1776.
 The Burmese resisted standing strong and Yommaraj Mat was compelled to retreat.
 Another Burmese party under Pakan Bo attacked Nakhon Sawan.
 King Taksin ordered his nephews Prince Anurak Songkhram and Prince Ramphubet to lead the vanguard to rescue Nakhon Sawan.
 King Taksin himself marched north from Thonburi on July 27, 1776.
 Princes Anurak Songkhram and Ramphubet engaged with Pakan Bo in the Battle of Nakhon Sawan in August 1776.
 The two Siamese princes prevailed and Pakan Bo retreated west towards Kamphaeng Phet.
 King Taksin reached Nakhon Sawan and, by himself, pursued Pakan Bo to Kamphaeng Phet, Tak and as far as the Mae Lamao Pass.

 Phraya Phollathep met Pyanchi Yegaung Kyaw at Nayom near Phetchabun, leading to the Battle of Nayom in August 1776.
 Pyanchi Yegaung Kyaw was defeated and retreated with the remaining Burmese north towards Luang Phrabang, which had been a Burmese tributary kingdom.
-Pyanchi Yegaung Kyaw marched through Luang Phrabang and Chiangsaen to eventually return to Burma.
+Pyanchi Yegaung Kyaw marched through Luang Phrabang and Chiang Saen to eventually return to Burma.

 As Maha Thiha Thura returned to Burma, the remaining Burmese forces in Siam ran free to pillage Siamese countryside for about five months and the war resorted to guerilla warfare.
 After series of Burmese disorganized retreats and Siamese spreading pursuits, the Burmese had all left Siam by August 1776 and King Taksin ordered all troops to return to Thonburi on August 24, 1776.